milanaryal/milanaryal.github.io/_posts/2015/2015-01-17-adding-edit-on-github-links-to-github-pages-using-jekyll.md

 date: 2015-01-17T01:00:53+05:45
 ---

-You can have your GitHub documentation pages or Jekyll blog post with extra "Edit on GitHub", "View source" and even "View revision history" links.
+If you're using Jekyll on GitHub Pages you can have your Jekyll blog posts or collection document pages with extra "Edit on GitHub", "View source" and even "View revision history" links.
 Here's how you can have those:

 ### Edit on GitHub link